viviRbi/vyNote/frontend/Angular.md

 - Yes.
 HttpClient is a wrapper over the JavaScript XMLHttpRequest API
 - Methods: get, post,

 What is an Observable?
-Whatís the difference between it and a Promise?
+What‚Äôs the difference between it and a Promise?
 - Observables are just 1 way to work with async in JavaScript.
 It is not belong to Angular alone but resides in a Js library called RxJs
 - It is a wrapper around a stream of value (datasource).
 It called the subscribe method which have 3 functions to handle, 1 is success - a must have and 2 optional functions for error and complete
 - An observable can only be accessed by a consumer who subscribes to it